nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #7.md

 	psc.segment_id
 ```

-7. What is the percentage split of revenue by segment for each category?
+**7. What is the percentage split of revenue by segment for each category?**

 ```sql
 WITH category_price_cte AS